CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** planning and conception **

 Building a secure (in terms of information security) OT infrastructure requires appropriate planning.
 Already in the conception phase, aspects relevant to information security should be analyzed and taken into consideration.
 This serves to identify risks in the development process at an early stage and, as a rule, can then be treated more economically.
-As part of the planning, the inventory and the initial documentation should be created (see IND.1.M4 OT Infrastructure documentation).The development of a suitable zone concept (see IND.1.M5 Development of a suitable zone concept) forms a central element of the conception phase which, depending on the protection requirements, may require a more or less pronounced partitioning (see IND.1.M16 Greater isolation of the zones).
+As part of the planning, the inventory and the initial documentation should be created (see IND.1.M4 OT Infrastructure documentation).
+The development of a suitable zone concept (see IND.1.M5 Development of a suitable zone concept) forms a central element of the conception phase which, depending on the protection requirements, may require a more or less pronounced partitioning (see IND.1.M16 Greater isolation of the zones).
 The design also includes the handling of removable data carriers and mobile terminals (see IND.1.M9 Restrictive use of removable data carriers and mobile terminals) and secure (remote) administration (see IND.1.M8 Secure (remote) administration) account.
 This should be additionally supported by concepts for protection against malicious programs (see IND.1.M3 protection against malicious programs).

 ** ** Procurement recommendations